Dr Mi Yung Park

 Research | Current

-I am interested in supervising postgraduate students with interests in language and identity, language ideology, heritage language education, and multilingualism.
+I am interested in supervising postgraduate students with interests in language and identity, heritage language education, and multilingualism.
 I use qualitative research methods combined with ethnographic and discourse analytic approaches in order to shed light on the relationship between language learning and identity in the context of migration.
 I am currently working on the following research projects funded by the University of Auckland and Academy of Korean Studies: